 The premium club is worth it if you’re looking for slightly more personalized service.
 Take into consideration the benefits below.

 The wonderful concierge alone was great.
 We were escorted there upon arrival to check-in and were welcomed with glasses of champagne.
-At the concierge, you can add the Butler service to your stay when you check-in.
+At this time, during check-in, with the concierge, you can add the Butler service to your stay when you check-in.

 Hilton La Romana Premium Club Benefits: